-We currently have a relationship with only one supplier Lifecore Biomedical, or Lifecore, for the supply of the hyaluronic acid component of our AM-101 and AM-111 product candidates, and intend to continue to do so in the future.
 We do not currently, and do not expect to in the future, independently conduct manufacturing activities for our product candidates, including AM-101 and AM-111.
+We currently have a relationship with one supplier for the supply of the hyaluronic acid component of AM-101 and AM-111.
 We are reliant upon single source third party contract manufacturing organizations to manufacture and supply the drug substance and drug product and components thereof for each of AM-101 and AM-111.
 We do not currently have any other suppliers for the drug substance or drug product of our product candidates and, although we believe that there are alternate sources of supply that could satisfy our clinical and commercial requirements, and we have performed some preliminary investigations to assess this availability, we cannot assure you that identifying alternate sources and establishing relationships with such sources would not result in significant delay in the development of our product candidates.
 Additionally, we may not be able to enter into supply arrangements with alternative suppliers on commercially reasonable terms, or at all.
 A delay in the development of our product candidates or having to enter into a new agreement with a different third party on less favorable terms than we have with our current suppliers could have a material adverse impact upon on our business.